Our trip to Chatuchak Weekend Market!

 Anyway, watch this video we made on our trip (excellently and very professionally presented by Luke and Ryan, with a special guest appearance from Mikey the Aussie) and have a butchers for yourself.
 Also subscribe to our youtube channel (here), and if you’re a really nice person you could do us a favour and share this blog/video so your friends can see it too.
 Thanks!

-In conclusion then, anyone that has a few days to kill in Bangkok and is lucky enough for it to be over the weekend, make sure you drop into Chutuchak Weekend Market.
-Even if you don’t wanna buy anything, it’s a sight to behold, and the sheer size of the place and array of things going on make it a unique experience in itself.
+In conclusion then, anyone that has a few days to kill in Bangkok and is lucky enough for it to be over the weekend, make sure you drop into Chatuchak Weekend Market.
+Even if you don’t want to buy anything, it’s a sight to behold, and the sheer size of the place/ array of things going on make it a unique experience in itself.
 Of course you should also get on down to Viva 8 and have a boogy and a cocktail.

 Until next time, big Tru-love and peace out from the Tru-Crew x

 Filmed & Edited by Matt Cave (Youtube: Caveman.Productions)

 Compiled & written by Luke Macdonald & Joe Fallon

 Venue discovered by Tanya & Jack Doty